Gülten Akın

-Gülten Akın (23 January 1933 – 4 November 2015) was a Turkish poet.
+Gülten Akın (23 January 1933 – 4 November 2015) was a female Turkish poet.
 Her poetry is considered to be culturally significant to Turkey.

 Akin was born in 1933 in Yozgat, Turkey.
 She attended Beşiktaş Atatürk Anatolian High School and graduated from Ankara University Law School in 1955.
 She married her husband Yaşar Cankoçak in 1956, with whom she had five children.
 Because of her husband's position as the governor of various provincial districts in Turkey, she moved around several provinces of Turkey, working as a lawyer, assistant lawyer and teacher in many of them.
 In 1972, Akın and her family settled in Ankara, where she worked at the Turkish Language Association, the regulatory body of the Turkish language, and became a member of the Editorial Team at the Ministry of Culture.
 She worked for the reestablishment of free and democratic non-governmental organizations.
 She served as a founder and/or manager at several such Turkish organizations, such as the Human Rights Association, Halkevleri (community centers) and the Language Association (Dil Derneği).